-Should you wish to reproduce any images or text found here, you must contact the Legacy at firstname.lastname@example.org and obtain written permission.
-The copyright to all works by James Fitzgerald, the historic houses once owned by him on Monhegan Island and now owned by the Monhegan Museum, and the texts and images on this website are expressly reserved by the James Fitzgerald Legacy and the Monhegan Museum of Art & History.
+Should you wish to reproduce any images or text found here, you must contact the Legacy and obtain written permission.
+The copyright to all works by James Fitzgerald, the historic houses once owned by him on Monhegan Island and now owned by the Monhegan Museum of Art & History, and the texts and images on this website are expressly reserved by the James Fitzgerald Legacy and the Monhegan Museum of Art & History.

-Although every effort has been made to track down the location or fate of every known work by Fitzgerald, either through the Estate records compiled by Ann Hubert, or through gallery records, sales, or catalogs and reviews of exhibitions, there remain works that have not yet been located or are unaccounted for.
+Although every effort has been made to track down the location or fate of every known work by Fitzgerald, either through the Estate records compiled by Anne M. Hubert, or through gallery records, sales, or catalogs and reviews of exhibitions, there remain works that have not yet been located or are unaccounted for.
 Some of these have been catalogued to the greatest extent possible, but often with only the briefest information.
 Eventually, the Fitzgerald online Catalogue Raisonné will contain a list of works with unknown locations or owners.
-In the meantime, if you believe that you own or know of a work by Fitzgerald and want to find out if we have a record of it, we would very much like to hear from you.
-Please contact us at email@example.com.
+In the meantime, if you believe that you own or know of a work by Fitzgerald and want to find out if we have a record of it, we would very much like to hear from you, please click here to contact us.

 Registering a work by James Fitzgerald

-The Fitzgerald Catalogue Raisonné will eventually include the complete provenance of all known work created by the artist.
+The goal of the Fitzgerald Catalogue Raisonné is to include the complete provenance of all known work created by the artist.
 We are equally interested in learning of current and previous owners.

-Please complete our online registration form to register each Fitzgerald work(s) you own or have owned in the past.
-We accept submissions any type of work, and every work should be registered as a separate submission.
-Owners of several works and others wishing to submit forms by mail or fax and can also download a PDF version of the registration form.
+Please Contact the Legacy to register each Fitzgerald work(s) you own or have owned in the past.
+Every work should be registered as a separate submission.
 The Legacy is glad to provide a Letter of Authenticity for successfully documented and registered works.

-PLEASE NOTE that submission of this form does not guarantee inclusion in the Fitzgerald Catalogue Raisonné.
-Once the Legacy Committee has reviewed your registration form, we will inform you whether the work is a known Fitzgerald.
+PLEASE NOTE that submission of a registration request does not guarantee inclusion in the Fitzgerald Catalogue Raisonné.
+Once the Legacy Committee has reviewed a registration submission, we will inform you whether the work is a known Fitzgerald.
 If it is not known, we will supply the information necessary for the work to be submitted to the Catalogue Raisonné Committee for consideration.